-How would you like to drive $12.95 further?
-All-you-can-eat at Govindas is the definition of bargain bite.
-This Brisbane-establishment has been dishing up a taste of the sub-continent for over 20 years.
+Handy if you’re staying at the Brisbane Backpackers Resort, Govindas is a Brisbane establishment that has been dishing up a taste of the sub-continent for over 20 years.

 When you don’t know what you feel like: Eat Street Markets

-Get your taste buds inspired at Eat Street Markets Every Friday, Saturday and Sunday night, the former wharves of Hamilton come to life with a host of brightly coloured shipping containers, which have been transformed into mini-commercial kitchens, each serving cuisine from around the world.
+Get your taste buds inspired at Eat Street Markets on the former wharves of Hamilton.
+Discover a lively hub of street food with a host of brightly-coloured shipping containers which have been transformed into mini commercial kitchens, each serving cuisine from around the world.

-It’s one of the best places to go when you’re out with your new hostel besties and can’t settle on something to suit everyone (and their dietary quirks).
-Most importantly, this is a licensed market.
-We repeat, you can buy beers here.
+It’s one of the best places to go when you’re out and can’t decide what to eat.
+Happily, this is also a licensed market.

 Cuddle a Koala at Lone Pine